 - The fifth allows the choice of combinations to be governed by command-line switches, and is probably the best to use with Makefiles in commercial development and production environments.

 There is commentation in each one explaining how it is to be used.

-Available as part of the OpenBIOS FCODE suite and as a seperate ZIP-File.
+Available as part of the OpenBIOS FCODE suite.

 A list of "Still To Be Done" items, excerpted from the commentation in the Sources

 The source files have, scattered among their commentation, an occasional item discussing a feature or implementation detail that might be worth attention in future revisions.